py-sdl/py-sdl2/doc/tutorial/helloworld.rst

 window. ::

     import sys

-    try:
-        import sdl2.ext as sdl2ext
+    import sdl2.ext
-    except ImportError:
-        import traceback
-        traceback.print_exc()
-        sys.exit(1)

-    from sdl2.ext import Resources
-    RESOURCES = Resources(__file__, "resources")
+    RESOURCES = sdl2.ext.Resources(__file__, "resources")

-At first, we try to import the :mod:`sdl2.ext` module, which is necessary for displaying the window and image. :mod:`sdl2.ext` requires :mod:`sdl2`, so in case it could not load the SDL2 bindings, we will print the exact error stack information and exit with a failure.

-We also need some resources from the ``resources`` folder, so that we have a test image around to display on the window later on.
+We need some resources from the ``resources`` folder, so that we have a test image around to display on the window later on.
 In your own applications, it is unlikely that you will ever need to import them, but we need them here, so we use the :mod:`sdl2.ext.Resources` class to have them available.

 Window creation and image loading
 ---------------------------------